Perspectives on QCD, Topology and the Strong CP Problem: Summary and conclusions

-If one adopts a deliberately minimal formulation of quantum field theory, based only on local gauge invariance, locality, and causal structure, and refrains from distinguishing gauge transformations by their smoothness or global winding properties or from imposing boundary conditions at infinity, then there is no canonical way to construct a $\theta\neq 0$ vacuum.
-In such a framework, the $\theta$ term multiplies a total derivative with no physical effect, and no $CP$ violation arises from it.
-From this point of view, $\theta=0$ corresponds to the minimal realization of QCD that closes on local principles alone.
+If one adopts a deliberately minimal formulation of quantum field theory, based only on local gauge invariance, locality, and causal structure, and refrains from imposing additional assumptions concerning the global classification of gauge fields or boundary conditions at infinity, then there is no canonical way to construct a $\theta\neq 0$ vacuum.
+In such a framework there is no principled distinction between small and large gauge transformations as separate physically relevant classes, and the action should be invariant under the full set of admissible gauge transformations.
+The spacetime integral

+does not define a gauge-invariant quantity under this full set in the absence of the additional structure required for its topological interpretation.
+It then follows that a term proportional to $Q$ cannot be regarded as an admissible contribution to the action, and the minimal locally defined formulation corresponds to $\theta=0$.
+This conclusion follows from requiring gauge invariance under the full set of admissible gauge transformations in the absence of additional global structure.

+At the same time, one may introduce a $\theta$-dependent generating functional $Z_E(\theta)$ as a formal device for probing the response of correlation functions to the local operator $q(x)$.
+This allows one to derive relations such as the topological susceptibility and the Leutwyler--Smilga relation, which depend only on local operator correlations.
+This use of $\theta$ as a source parameter does not imply that a nonzero constant $\theta$ defines a physical coupling of the theory.

 By contrast, attributing physical significance to $\theta\neq 0$ requires additional global assumptions.
-These include assumptions about the behavior of gauge fields in causally disconnected regions of spacetime, the existence of a global classification of gauge-field configurations, and the relevance of boundary conditions or global topology to local observables.
+These include assumptions about the behavior of gauge fields at spacetime boundaries, the existence of a global classification of gauge-field configurations, and the relevance of boundary conditions or global topology to local observables.
 Infinite Minkowski spacetime is introduced as a calculational idealization in the formulation of quantum field theory and is justified by the assumed insensitivity of local physics to global structure.
-It is therefore conceptually inconsistent, unless additional assumptions are made explicit, to subsequently treat boundary conditions at infinity in that idealized spacetime as carrying unavoidable physical significance.
+It is therefore useful to distinguish clearly between the idealized use of infinite Minkowski spacetime as a calculational framework and the additional assumptions required to attribute physical significance to boundary conditions at infinity.
 While such assumptions are standard and well motivated in nonperturbative formulations of QCD, they are not dictated by locality or causality themselves.